development and implementation of molecular modelling techniques for the advancement of natural materials in environmental applications

 From amino acids (top) to peptides (bottom) within a mineral interlayer

-Our research focus is on the use and development of molecular models and computational techniques for the study of dynamic processes involving minerals, materials and interactions at their interfaces.
+Our research focus is on the use and development of molecular models and computational techniques for the study of processes involving natural materials, minerals and interactions at their interfaces.

-The group and our collaborators have a very unique multidisciplinary background, bringing together knowledge from theoretical and experimental chemistry, material and environmental sciences, geosciences and astrobiology.
-We aspire for our work to foster a step-change in computational modelling, ensuring that the work we do are of direct benefit to our society.
+We have unique multidisciplinary background, bringing together knowledge from theoretical and experimental chemistry, material and environmental sciences, geosciences and astrobiology.
+We aspire for our work to foster a step-change in computational modelling, ensuring that the work we do is of direct benefit to our society.

-The applications of our research are vast, from abiogenetic origins of life, biosignature identification, soil and water pollution remediation, nuclear waste storage, enhanced oil recovery and fuel additives, all done with a pinch of software development.
+The applications of our research are vast from the origins of life, biosignature identification, soil and water pollution remediation, nuclear waste storage, enhanced oil recovery and fuel additives, all supported through ongoing software development

 Origins of Life